Graduation Procedures and Standards

 |7.2.||Monitoring of Exit Standards|

-The SDPUs must recommend the graduate lists of the SPCEPs to the Senate SPCEP for approval at the point of graduation.
-A clear set of criteria is used to underpin the very broad guidelines on grade distribution in gauging the exit standards at programme level.
+The graduate lists of SPCEPs are recommended by the SDPUs or their respective programme offering units for approval by the Senate SPCEP at the point of graduation.
+A clear set of criteria underpinning the exit standards at programme level is available.
 Measures to safeguard against the risk of grade inflation are in place at course level.

 Capturing the overall check points of graduation standard, the template Graduate List Proforma is used for the formal submission of graduate lists to the Senate SPCEP (Appendix 7-1).
 Information on the “Year of Admission” of each graduate and the “Rolling Admission Figures” of each cohort is required for the monitoring of possible grade inflation by the Senate SPCEP.

 Criterion-referenced assessment is adopted.
 All courses and programmes should follow their respective assessment rubrics in terms of grading and assessment.
 If Distinctions and/or Merits are granted, the SDPUs should refer to the Guidelines on the Awards of Distinction and Merit for SPCEPs (Appendix 7-2).

 In the case of Higher Diploma programmes, a report on the data related to the distribution of Distinctions and Merits should be prepared for submitting to the Senate SPCEP on an annual basis (Appendix 7-3).
 The data would underpin the Senate SPCEP’s monitoring of exit standards.

 For programmes at certificate and diploma level, a Biennial Report on the Distribution of Distinctions and Merits is also compiled by the Secretariat of the Senate SPCEP (formerly the Secretariat of the UExB) for the Senate SPCEP to gauge possible grade inflation and identify good practices (Appendix 7-4).